 Even if your drone was lost months ago, it might still be found or sought by someone else.

 Do I need to include all my contact information in my search posters?

 For people filing Found Drone Reports, we don’t recommend it.
 It is usually more convenient to contact someone through an intermediary such as a police officer.
 You may want to leave a phone number so that you can receive text messages if you’re registering a Lost Drone Report.
 You should not leave your parent’s number if you are younger than 18.

-Is it possible to track a drone that has been lost?
+Is it possible to track drones that have been lost?

 Use the DJI “Find My Drone” Feature. … It’s possible that your drone will connect if it is a high-end model.
 Important Note: If the telemetry information, such as distance and direction on your remote controller screen, doesn’t update while you move around, it will indicate that your drone and remote have lost connection.

 All drones are equipped with advanced GPS systems, intelligent Autopilot systems, and top-of-the-range 4k cameras.
 Follow me technology is one of the most popular features on all drones below.